Alcentra EMEA Privacy Notice

 - does not undermine your individual rights, interests or freedoms; and

 - on balance, does not outweigh your privacy rights.

-We explain our legitimate interests in the table below.
+We explain further our reliance on the legal basis of legitimate interests in the table below.

 |What we use your information for||Lawful Basis||Our legitimate interests|